 Column B (Part II, Section A, Line 1 through Line 7, and Section B, Line 1 through Line 8) - Subtract income that is not taxable to a California resident such as California lottery winnings and social security benefits.
 Do not use column B to deduct income that was earned while a nonresident of California or from sources outside of California.
 There must be a difference in state and federal tax law.
-Generally, if a full-year California resident may not subtract income in column B.
+Generally, if a full-year California resident cannot subtract income in column B, a nonresident or part-year resident may not subtract income in column B.